cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    The cd (change directory) command is used in a terminal or command prompt to navigate between folders in a file system.
 It lets you move into a specific directory, go back to a previous one, or return to your home directory, depending on the path you provide.

    Wherever you navigate to is considered your working directory.
-A lot of commands in linux intiate scripts.
-It is easier to launch scripts when your terminal's working directing is the same location as your script you want to launch.
+Many commands in Linux run scripts.
+It is easier to launch scripts when your terminal's working directory is the same location as the script you want to launch.

-   In this step we are changing our working directory to the project's docker folder.
-This is where the docker launch files live.
+   In this step, we are changing our working directory to the project's Docker folder.
+This is where the Docker launch files live.
    ![Alt text](./cmra_images/cd_command.png)

    </details>